 Insurance claims for parking lot accidents in Maryland work the same as any other claim.
 Resist the temptation to behave differently because the accident occurred in a parking lot.

 The other driver may tell you it was only a fender bender at low speed, and there is no need to exchange insurance details.
 If you allow the other driver to leave without obtaining his or her details, it will be much harder to track them down later when you discover property damage to your car, or you realize you suffered from whiplash.
 You may want to contact our Maryland whiplash lawyers.

 You should call 911 after a serious wreck in an MD parking lot.
 A police officer will show up and take a report and cite at-fault parties in some cases.

 Insurance companies do cover parking lot accidents in Maryland.
-Always persevere with a claim when another driver hurt you or left your car mangled.
+Always persevere with a claim when another driver hurts you or leaves your car mangled.
 An insurance company will typically take your claim more seriously if a Baltimore car accident lawyer is involved.
 In some cases, we will have to escalate the claim by filing a lawsuit.